Tony is a writer and photographer who lives in Pretoria, South Africa.

-On the morning of 16 June 1976 I woke as normal, had breakfast, and drove to work, as I did every day.
+The morning of 16 June 1976 began as any other; I woke up, had breakfast, and drove to work, as I did every day.
 The streets of Durban looked the same as they had done for the six years I had lived there, and my office was the same as it had been for the three or so years I had worked as Sales Office Manager for a large motor firm in the industrial area.

-But outward appearances were, as they so often are, very deceptive, because this day was not normal, was not the same as all the previous days of my life.
-But I just was not yet aware of how different, how out of the ordinary, the day truly was.
+But outward appearances were, as they so often are, very deceptive; this day was not normal.
+It was not the same as all the previous days of my life.
+I just was not yet aware of how different, how out of the ordinary, the day truly was.

 The Start of a Sea Change

 I became aware of something different as I drove home along Umbilo Road and bought, as I did every afternoon, my copy of the Daily News from a street vendor.
-Only when I got home and opened the newspaper did I start to get an inkling of just how different that day was.
-I saw the page one headline "10000 in Death Riot" and the difference that that day would represent for me and for South Africa started to dawn on me.
+Only when I got home and opened the paper did I start to get an inkling of just how different that day was.
+I saw the page one headline, "10000 in Death Riot," and the difference that that day would represent for South Africa and for me started to dawn on me.

-I guess I did not at first realise the full depth of the change that had come to South Africa right away, but I was certainly aware that something was in the air, as I immediately started to keep clippings of the events as they started to unfold in press reports.
-The accompanying pictures are from this collection of clippings that I started that day.
+I guess I did not at first realise the full depth of the change that had come to South Africa right away, but I was certainly aware that something was in the air; I immediately started to keep clippings of the events as they started to unfold in press reports.
+The accompanying pictures are from the collection of clippings that I started that day.

-This day 33 years later still resonates in the consciousnesses of all who were aware at the time.
+This day, 33 years later, still resonates in the consciousnesses of all who were aware of what was happening at the time.
 It marked a sea change, a breakthrough moment in the struggle against apartheid and all that white domination meant.
-It was the day the children said to their elders, in effect, "Stand aside, we are the future, we are the struggle, we will end apartheid."
+It was the day the children said to their elders, in effect, "Stand aside; we are the future, we are the struggle, and we will end apartheid."

 The Children's Uprising

-And they were right, and that is why this day is still celebrated in South Africa as "Youth Day", an official holiday.
-This day marks an important milestone on the long, winding and often dangerous road from oppression to liberty, from authoritarianism to democracy in South Africa.
+The young generation was right, and that is why this day is still celebrated in South Africa as "Youth Day," an official holiday.
+This day marks an important milestone on the long, winding, and often dangerous road from oppression to liberty, from authoritarianism to democracy in South Africa.

 The "children's uprising" marked the end of patience on the part of the children, who rejected their parents' accommodation to the apartheid state and decided to take their fate into their own hands.

 The immediate cause of the uprising was the decree by the Deputy Minister of Bantu Education at the time, Dr Andries Treurnicht, a noted right-winger, that henceforth 50% of tuition in Black schools was to be in the medium of Afrikaans.
-This was bitterly resented by both parents and children, and in spite of warnings of the consequences that could ensue from the imposition of this ruling, the government, in the person of Dr Treurnicht, was adamant that the ruling would stay..
-His view was reported in the Daily News of 17 June, "In the white part of South Africa, where the Government supplies the buildings, gives subsidies, and pays teachers it surely had the right to determine what the language in schools should be."
+This was bitterly resented by both parents and children.
+Despite warnings of consequences that could ensue from this ruling, the government, in the person of Dr Treurnicht, was adamant that it would stay.
+His view was reported in the Daily News on 17 June:

 If the government had been at all sensitive to the signs of the times, it might have made some accommodations of its own.